 There is no current wetland inventory for the URA.
-However, soil maps indicate potential for wetlands, as well as redirected stream channels that may provide opportunities for mitigation or enhancement.
-A wetland inventory will help with planning in that areas that may have problems due to shallow groundwater or regulatory challenges will be identified in advance.
+However, soil maps indicate potential for wetlands in the URA, as well as redirected stream channels that may provide opportunities for mitigation or enhancement.
+A wetland inventory will help with planning and development, in that areas with problems due to shallow groundwater or regulatory challenges will be identified in advance.

-5.2 SOIL MAPPING RESULTS
+5.2 SOIL MAPPING

-The NRCS Soil Survey of the area is relatively high quality, but more detailed, targeted mapping at key locations - such as stream crossings, or ditched and drained farmlands -- will help define areas with shallow groundwater and other limiting soil characteristics that must be properly managed before detailed planning is carried out, to avoid later problems with erosion or sediment control.
+The NRCS Soil Survey of the area is relatively high quality.
+However, more detailed, targeted mapping at key locations - such as at stream crossings, or in ditched and drained farmlands -- will help define areas with shallow groundwater and other limiting soil and hydrology characteristics that must be properly managed before detailed planning is carried out.
+This will also decrease the potential for later problems from erosion or poor sediment control.

-5.3 POTENTIAL ECOLOGICAL PROTECTION & ENHANCEMENT OPPORTUNITIES NEAR PLANNING AREA
+5.3 POTENTIAL ECOLOGICAL PROTECTION & ENHANCEMENT OPPORTUNITIES WITHIN PLANNING AREA